 Now, if we can identify constants $\boldsymbol{\theta} := \LRc{c,\ \delta_0,\dots, \delta_{n-2}}$ in \cref{eq:iterate} such that the boundary terms on the right hand side match those on the right hand side of \cref{eq:her_rewrite}:

 then together with \cref{eq:hermiteQuadrature}, the Hermite quadrature error $E_n$ is exactly \cref{eq:En}.
-It is important to point out that in this case $E_n$ requires the $n$th-order, instead of the $2n$th-order, derivative of $f$ to exist (almost everywhere). {\bf The key questions} are 1) if a solution $\boldsymbol{\theta}$ for \cref{eq:freeParams} exists, and 2) if we can find them in a closed form expressions?
+It is important to point out that in this case $E_n$ requires the $n$th-order, instead of the $2n$th-order, derivative of $f$ to exist (almost everywhere). {\bf The key questions are: 1) does a solution $\boldsymbol{\theta}$ for \cref{eq:freeParams} exist?, and 2) can we find it in a closed-form expression?}

 My original aim was more ambitious.
-In particular, we would like to find closed form expressions for the constants from \cref{eq:freeParams}.
-To that end, I sought collaborations from AI which should be much more efficient and successful than me in terms of complex algebraic manipulations/calculations.
-I started with the concrete cases $n=\LRc{2,3}$ which were already solved by my students \cite{VillatoroKrishnanunniBuiThanh}, and asked one of the AI platforms, which already saw my students' solution, to find the corresponding coefficients.
+In particular, we wanted to find closed form expressions for the constants from \cref{eq:freeParams}.
+To that end, I turned to AI for help which should be much more efficient and successful than me in terms of complex algebraic manipulations/calculations.
+I started with the concrete cases $n=\LRc{2,3}$, for which my students had already determined the free parameters ($c=-(a+b)/2$, $\delta_0=-(b-a)^2/24$ for $n=2$, and corresponding values for $n=3$), and asked one of the AI platforms, which already saw my students' solution, to find the corresponding coefficients.
 It followed a similar strategy by setting $\alpha_j^a = w_j^a$ and $\alpha_j^b = w_j^b$ for all $j=0, \hdots, n-1$.
 The interesting part was that it recognized the redundancy in the equations (see rigorous discussions below), and thus reduced the number of equations to be solved.